EDU4RDO-SH/turtlebot_control/README.md

 ### Simulation
-If you want to test the control algorithm in simulation execute the vitual robot with the following commands.
+If you want to test the control algorithm in Gazebo you have to launch the vitual robot with the following commands.

 ```
 $ export TURTLEBOT3_MODEL=waffle_pi
 $ roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch
 ```

-Next, launch the controller.
+Next, execute the linear controller.

 ```
 $ roslaunch turtlebot_linear_control linear_control_path1.launch